Walter Clopton Wingfield: Lawn tennis

 1875 1,050 tennis sets were sold, mainly to the aristocracy.

-Tennis was becoming an important adjunct to cricket at the Marylebone Cricket Club (MCC); Real tennis was (and still is) played at Lord's Cricket Ground; lawn tennis was also briefly established at Lord's in the mid 1870s.
+Tennis was becoming an important adjunct to cricket at the Marylebone Cricket Club (MCC); Real tennis was (and still is) played at Lord's Cricket Ground; lawn tennis was also briefly established at Lord's in the mid-1870s.
 In 1875 John Moyer Heathcote instigated a meeting at the MCC to establish a universal set of rules and Wingfield was invited to participate.
 Wingfield's hourglass court and scoring method were adopted and Wingfield considered his sport was now entrusted to the MCC.
 During this time he suffered personal tragedies including the developing mental illness of his wife and the death of his three young sons and he lost all interest in the game.
 In 1877 the All England Lawn Tennis and Croquet Club (AELTC) launched the Wimbledon Championship and prior to this, in cooperation with the MCC representatives, developed a new set of rules that excluded some of Wingfield's introductions.
 Wingfield authored two tennis works: The Book of the Game (1873) and The Major's Game of Lawn Tennis (1874).

 Later life

 Wingfield became vice-president of "The Universal Cookery and Food Association".
 In around 1890 he founded a culinary society called "Le Cordon Rouge" which was intended to further the development of the science of cookery.
 At the same time, he was active again as an inventor and experimented with bicycles.
 He created a new type of bicycle which he called "The Butterfly" and developed a form of bicycling riding in unison by several riders to the tunes of martial music.

 On 22 November 1902 Edward VII made Wingfield a member (fourth class) of the Royal Victorian Order (MVO) for "extraordinary, important and personal services to the Sovereign and the Royal family." and for 32 years of faithful service.

 Wingfield lived at 112 Belgrave Road, Pimlico, London for a time and died at 33 St Georges Square, London (a Blue plaque commemorates this) at the age of 78 and was buried in Kensal Green Cemetery.
 He was inducted into the International Tennis Hall of Fame in 1997 for his contribution to tennis.
 The Wingfield Restaurant at the All England Club is named in his honour.

+Family

-Wingfield married Alice Lydia Cleveland, daughter of a general.
-She survived him by many years and died in an asylum in November 1934.
+Wingfield married Alice Lydia Cleveland, daughter of a general, in Bangalore.
+Madras India in 1858.
+They had three sons, Watkin Harold (1859-1876), Rowland Pehrhyn (1861-1882), and Walter Clopton (Tig) (1871-1886).
+All three died tragically young.
+Alice survived him by many years and died in the Wandsworth asylum in November 1934, aged 92, and buried in Kensal Green Cemetery.